Haruma-K/UnityScreenNavigator/README.md

 If you want to skip a certain page when call `Pop()`, you can [disable stacking to history](#Dont-stack-pages-in-history) by using the optional argument.

 #### Create modal and transition
-To create the modal transition, first attach the "Modal Container" component to an arbitrary GameObject under the Canvas.
+To create the modal transition, first attach the "Modal Container" component to an GameObject under the Canvas.
 In general, modals are designed to cover the entire window with their backdrop and block clicks.
 Therefore, the size of the RectTransform of the GameObject should basically be set to match the window size.